 The Company's operations are subject to federal, state, local and foreign laws and regulations relating to the environment and health and safety.
 Certain of the Company's operations involve and have involved the use and release of substances that are classified as toxic or hazardous within the meaning of these laws and regulations.
 Environmental operating permits are, or may be, required for certain of the Company's operations and such permits are subject to modification, renewal and revocation.
-The Company regularly monitors and reviews its operations, procedures and regulations and that there are no violations that would have a material effect on the Company.
-Despite these compliance with these laws and regulations and that would have a material effect on the Company.
+The Company regularly monitors and reviews its operations, procedures and policies for compliance with these laws and regulations.
+The Company believes its operations are in substantial compliance with these laws and regulations and that there are no violations that would have a material effect on the Company.
 Despite these compliance efforts, some risk of environmental and other damage is inherent in the Company's operations, as it is with other companies engaged in similar businesses, and there can be no assurance that material violations will not occur in the future.
 The cost of compliance with these laws and regulations is not expected to have a material adverse effect on the Company.
-The Company has right of indemnification for certain potential environmental, health and safety liabilities under agreements entered into between the Company and Pfizer Inc ("Pfizer") or Quigley Company, Inc., a wholly-owned subsidiary of Pfizer, in connection with the initial public offering of the Company 1992.
+The Company has a right of indemnification for certain potential environmental, health and safety liabilities under agreements entered into between the Company and Pfizer Inc ("Pfizer") or Quigley Company, Inc., a wholly-owned subsidiary of Pfizer, in connection with the initial public offering of the Company in 1992.
 See "Certain Relationships and Related Transactions" in Item 13.